guardianproject/info/content/blog/2012-09-20-tofupop-in-your-android-app-a-k-a-extending-orlib-to-communicate-over-tor.md

   - HowTo
   - Research
 ---
 In doing my research for InformaCam, I learned a couple of neat tricks for getting an app to communicate over Tor.
-Here&#8217;s a how-to for app developers to use depending on your threat model, and how you have your web server set-up.
-Enjoy, and please post your comments/questions/suggestions below&#8230;
+Here’s a how-to for app developers to use depending on your threat model, and how you have your web server set-up.
+Enjoy, and please post your comments/questions/suggestions below…

-## Before we begin&#8230;
+## Before we begin…

-You&#8217;re going to need some basic stuff up-and-running for this to work.
+You’re going to need some basic stuff up-and-running for this to work.
 Before you get coding, make sure you have the following:

 **Your Android device should have:**

   * Orbot downloaded and running
-  * An encrypted data store to save keys, certificates, and addresses to, such as Guardian Project&#8217;s <a href="https://github.com/guardianproject/sqlcipher-android" target="_blank">SQLCipher</a> or <a href="https://github.com/guardianproject/IOCipher" target="_blank">IOCipher</a>.
-(SQLCipher is a database; if you want to have records for each hidden service such as &#8220;Onion Address,&#8221; &#8220;Certificate,&#8221; &#8220;Display Name,&#8221; etc. this is the model you can use.
+  * An encrypted data store to save keys, certificates, and addresses to, such as Guardian Project’s <a href="https://github.com/guardianproject/sqlcipher-android" target="_blank">SQLCipher</a> or <a href="https://github.com/guardianproject/IOCipher" target="_blank">IOCipher</a>.
+(SQLCipher is a database; if you want to have records for each hidden service such as “Onion Address,” “Certificate,” “Display Name,” etc. this is the model you can use.
 IOCipher is used like an encrypted java.io.File partition; you could easily store certificates in a java keystore with a .jks extension, and save a text file with a list of onion addresses.
 However you manage your backend is up to you.)

 **Your server should have:**

   * A lightweight web server.
-According to the Tor documentation, smaller servers like LightTPD are preferred over Apache since there&#8217;s less of an opportunity to accidentally reveal your IP address in error logs or publicly-accessible config files.
+According to the Tor documentation, smaller servers like LightTPD are preferred over Apache since there’s less of an opportunity to accidentally reveal your IP address in error logs or publicly-accessible config files.
   * Tor set up and running a hidden service
   * Your own self-signed SSL certificate for your server.
 (Directions can be found <a href="http://www.digicert.com/ssl-certificate-installation-lighttpd.htm" target="_blank">here</a>)
   * _For extra credit,_ you can set yourself up your own certificate authority.
 This can be used to sign client authentication keys (how you distribute them to users is also up to you) and directions to do this can be found <a href="http://it.toolbox.com/blogs/securitymonkey/howto-securing-a-website-with-client-ssl-certificates-11500" target="_blank">here</a>.

-## Ok, let&#8217;s get coding!
+## Ok, let’s get coding!

-  1. **Use case: I don&#8217;t actually need Tor support, but I do want to add my custom SSL certificate to the app&#8217;s trust chain.**</p>
+  1. **Use case: I don’t actually need Tor support, but I do want to add my custom SSL certificate to the app’s trust chain.**</p>
     What you need to do this is to create a custom Trust Manager, and use it when you instantiate your SSL connection.

-    In this example, the trust manager loads (or creates, if it&#8217;s the first time use) your encrypted keystore.
-When your app makes a request to your web server, the Trust Manager will first check to see if the host name is in your &#8220;white list&#8221; (either in your SQLite database or in the encrypted flat file you created.)
-If that checks out, the Trust Manager will add the X509 certificate to your encrypted keystore (if it doesn&#8217;t exist there already.)
-I&#8217;ve omitted the part of the code where you load up your keystore, and where you save any changes to it; you can do that on your own, depending on how you have it set up.
+    In this example, the trust manager loads (or creates, if it’s the first time use) your encrypted keystore.
+When your app makes a request to your web server, the Trust Manager will first check to see if the host name is in your “white list” (either in your SQLite database or in the encrypted flat file you created.)
+If that checks out, the Trust Manager will add the X509 certificate to your encrypted keystore (if it doesn’t exist there already.)
+I’ve omitted the part of the code where you load up your keystore, and where you save any changes to it; you can do that on your own, depending on how you have it set up.

-    The following code I cribbed heavily from <a href="https://github.com/ge0rg/MemorizingTrustManager" target="_blank">ge0rg&#8217;s memorizing trust manager</a>.
+    The following code I cribbed heavily from <a href="https://github.com/ge0rg/MemorizingTrustManager" target="_blank">ge0rg’s memorizing trust manager</a>.
 Please have a look at that, too, and thank the guy for his great work!

     <pre style="font-size:0.8em;">public class MyTrustManager implements X509TrustManager {
 	private KeyStore keyStore;